Extensive Home Recording Studio Equipment List

 Mic Stand

-There are plenty of inexpensive boom mic stands available to start with - you want one that bends in the middle to allow for accurate positioning.
+There are plenty of inexpensive boom mic stands available to start with.
+You want one that has a joint in the middle to allow for accurate positioning and versatility.

 Cables

-You're going to need a few cables - 3 cables will cover your mic and your studio monitors.
-Check which connection type your monitors need before buying them - they'll either be XLS or Balanced TRS.
+You’re going to need a few cables – 3 cables will cover your mic and your studio monitors.
+Check which connection type your monitors need before buying them.
+They’ll either be XLS or Balanced TRS.
+RCA is rare but again, do check.

-Here's a video showing you how to get a basic setup up going - note the use of a big screen TV in addition to a computer monitor:
+Here’s a video showing you how to get a basic setu going – note the use of a big screen TV in addition to a computer monitor:

 Summary